parkrun practice initiative

 Walk, jog, run, volunteer or spectate – it’s up to you!

-The RACGP has partnered with parkrun Australia to promote the health and wellbeing of staff and patients.
+The RACGP is partnered with parkrun Australia to promote the health and wellbeing of staff and patients.
 Under this initiative, GP practices across Australia are encouraged to develop close links with their local parkrun to become parkrun practices.

 Become a parkrun practice today and improve the health and wellbeing of your patients through increased physical activity, skill development, friendships and socialising, mutual support and personal empowerment.